sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

 Note: For this step, `LPR_Image_Processing.ipynb` is used.

 ### Step 2.2: OCR using Yolov7 pre-trained Model

 #### Step 2.2.1: Prepare dataset

+First, we need an appropriate dataset for training an object detection model to recognize the persian character and numbers available in car lince plates.
+Since there were no such dataset, I manually annotate some of data available in [Iran-Vehicle-plate-dataset](https://www.kaggle.com/datasets/samyarr/iranvehicleplatedataset) and [IranianCarsNumberPlate](https://www.kaggle.com/datasets/skhalili/iraniancarnumberplate?resource=download).
+For this, the plate regions of images cropped and then feed into roboflow platform.
+Then, around 200 images is annotated, in a such a way that each character or number in the license plate determined by a bounding box and labeled to its corresponding class.

+This annotated dataset is publicly available [here](https://universe.roboflow.com/sa-sa-d6awq/ocr-rzlyj/dataset/8).

 #### Step 2.2.2: Train a model using yolov7